 The analysis of the algorithm is split into the following lemmas.

 \begin{lemma} In Algorithm Gathering-without-Detection every agent eventually stops after time polynomial in the size of the graph. \end{lemma}

 \begin{proof} Let $m$ be the size of the graph (unknown to the agents).
+Let {$i=\lceil \log_2 m \rceil$}.
 Let $A$ be any agent.
-We may assume that at some point $A$ is woken up (otherwise it would be idle all the time).
-Similarly as in the proof of Lemma \ref{term} we show that $A$ must meet some other agent at the end of phase $m$ at the latest.
+We may assume that at some point $A$ is woken up (otherwise it would be idle all the time). {We will first show that $A$ must meet some other agent at the end of phase $i$ at the latest.